floenavi/floenavi/FEATURES.md

 ```

 - Some messages cannot be decoded, but this should not be an issue
-  - This seems to be a AIS transponder housekeeping message
+  - This seems to be AIS transponder housekeeping message
 ```
 AisServiceRunnable: Received line: $AIALR,083852,002,A,V,AIS: Antenna VSWR exceeds limit*78
 AisServiceRunnable: de.awi.floenavi.ais.decoder.AISDecoderException: Message TalkerID is not an AIVDM/AIVDO id, must start with '!': $AIALR